zer0cache/matic-docs/docs/develop/nftstorage.md

 }
 ```

-Create a new file called `.env` which will hold your API key for NFT.Storage and your Polygon wallet.
-The content of the `.env` file should look like the listing below:
+Create a new file called `.env` which will hold your API key for NFT.Storage and your Polygon wallet private key.
+The content of the `.env` file should look something like:

 ```bash
 PRIVATE_KEY="Your Private Key"